 We connect people, places and groups with the production and consumption of literature.
 We champion the power of poetry, story, writing and reading, working to safeguard and develop their role in our lives.
 We provide information, news and resources via our website and on social media.
+Literature Works wrote the successful bid for Exeter to become a UNESCO City of Literature.
+We champion the power of poetry, story, writing and reading.
+We provide information, news and resources via our website and on social media.
+We provide opportunities for writers who are resident in the South West of England to develop their craft and sustain a living as writers through engagement with our Writers’ Community and project opportunities.

 We cover a very large region, much of which is far removed from metropolitan cultural opportunities and has notoriously poor transport links.
 It reaches from Gloucestershire down to Land’s End and across to Hampshire.
 Urban areas in Torbay, Plymouth, Bristol and Somerset fall within the top 25% of the most deprived economic areas in England, and rural areas face the challenges of high unemployment and the fastest growing older population in the country.